 Everyone has heard of Mailchimp and millions of people have had an account with them at some point.

 You probably haven’t heard of Envoke.
 But a stranger is only a stranger until you meet them so let us introduce ourselves briefly.
 We’re a Canadian company through and through.
 Owners, servers, support staff and our customers are all Canadian.
-As such we’re experts in the Canadian landscape of marketing, communications and legislation.
+As such we’re experts in the Canadian landscape of compliance, communications, data security and privacy.